 The RCAH has created a Cultures and Languages Across the Curriculum (CLAC) model to provide opportunities for students to apply and strengthen their knowledge of world languages and cultures in a variety of curricular and extra-curricular contexts within the RCAH as well as in the wider community.
 This program is in addition to the language courses and other resources (CeLTA, Conversation Connection, Workshops for Language Learners) offered through the College of Arts and Letters.

 Integrated Language Options (ILOs) constitute the core elements of the RCAH CLAC Program.
 ILOs provide language immersion opportunities for students.
-In an ILO, students use the language to collaborate with each other and their language mentor on a semester-long project.
+In an ILO, students use the language to collaborate with each other and their language fellow on a semester-long project.

 The RCAH Certificate may be used for various purposes.
 For example, students may use the Certificate to verify their level of proficiency for employment, volunteer work, or, in some instances, study abroad opportunities.